 This is part two of the do’s and don’ts of renovating your HDB flat in Singapore.
 In part one, we talked about the significance of getting your first home and how it can be quite a complicated process that involves a lot of time, effort, and money.

-As we mentioned, Singapore citizens and Permanent Residents (PR) are able to purchase affordable housing thanks to the Housing Development Board (HDB) and their low-cost, government-built apartments, more commonly known as HDB flats.
+As we mentioned, Singapore Citizens and Permanent Residents (Learn more) are able to purchase affordable housing thanks to the Housing Development Board (HDB) and their low-cost, government-built apartments, more commonly known as HDB flats.
 Renovating these flats can be a tough and tiring process for many, so we’re here to try and get you as prepared as possible.
 The more you know, the fewer headaches you’ll have, and getting your dream home won’t need to be as painful as you imagine it to be.

 In part two of this series, we’re continuing with even more factors you need to take into account when you’re renovating your new home.
 By the end, you’ll be well-equipped and prepared to take on any renovation works in future.